Don DeLillo: 1980s

 DeLillo followed White Noise with Libra (1988), a speculative fictionalized life of Lee Harvey Oswald up to the 1963 assassination of John F. Kennedy.
 DeLillo undertook a vast research project, which included reading at least half of the Warren Commission report (which DeLillo called "the Oxford English Dictionary of the assassination and also the Joycean novel.
 This is the one document that captures the full richness and madness and meaning of the event, despite the fact that it omits about a ton and a half of material.")
 Written with the working titles "American Blood" and "Texas School Book", Libra became an international bestseller, one of five finalists for the National Book Award, and the winner of the next year's Irish Times Aer Lingus International Fiction Prize.

 The novel also elicited fierce critical division, with some critics praising DeLillo's take on the Kennedy assassination while others decried it.
-George Will, in a Washington Post article, declared the book an affront to America and "an act of literary vandalism and bad citizenship".
+George Will, in The Washington Post, declared the book an affront to America and "an act of literary vandalism and bad citizenship".
+DeLillo responded "I don't take it seriously, but being called a 'bad citizen' is a compliment to a novelist, at least to my mind.
+That's exactly what we ought to do.
+We ought to be bad citizens.
+We ought to, in the sense that we're writing against what power represents, and often what government represents, and what the corporation dictates, and what consumer consciousness has come to mean.
+In that sense, if we're bad citizens, we're doing our job."
+In the same interview DeLillo rejected Will's claim that DeLillo blames America for Lee Harvey Oswald, countering that he instead blamed America for George Will.
 DeLillo has frequently reflected on the significance of the Kennedy assassination to not only his own work but American culture and history as a whole, remarking in 2005, "November 22nd, 1963, marked the real beginning of the 1960s.
 It was the beginning of a series of catastrophes: political assassinations, the war in Vietnam, the denial of Civil Rights and the revolts that occasioned, youth revolt in American cities, right up to Watergate.
 When I was starting out as a writer it seemed to me that a large part of the material you could find in my novels—this sense of fatality, of widespread suspicion, of mistrust—came from the assassination of JFK."